nolanlawson/css-talk-2022/markdown.md

 ???

-this h2 is 10px padding.
+this rule applies to this h2.

 In this case, style calculation is (basically) about applying the CSS selectors, and figuring out that `h1` refers to the `<h1>` element, and `h2` refers to the `<h2>` element.